MicrosoftDocs/memdocs/sccm/develop/core/reqs/server-runtime-requirements.md

 ## General Requirements

 > [!IMPORTANT]
->  For more information about general System Center Configuration Manager requirements, see [Supported configurations for System Center Configuration Manager](https://docs.microsoft.com/sccm/core/plan-design/configs/supported-configurations).
+>  For more information about general Configuration Manager requirements, see [Supported configurations for Configuration Manager](https://docs.microsoft.com/sccm/core/plan-design/configs/supported-configurations).

 ## See Also
 [About console extensions](/sccm/develop/core/servers/console/about-configuration-manager-console-extension)